FAO Schwarz: Early history

 FAO Schwarz was founded in 1862 in Baltimore under the name "Toy Bazaar" by German immigrant Frederick August Otto Schwarz.

 In 1870, Schwarz opened a New York City location known as the "Schwarz Toy Bazaar" at 765 Broadway, which moved to 42 E. 14th Street in Union Square in 1880 and operated at that location until April 28, 1897, when it took over two vacant store locations at 39 and 41 W. 23rd Street.
 That year, The New York Times declared Schwarz as "the largest dealer in toys in this city."

 Beginning in November 1869, the Schwarz Toy Bazaar held an exhibition of toys that would be available for the Christmas season.
 In 1896, Schwarz proclaimed the store as the "Original Santa Claus Headquarters" in New York.
 The FAO Schwarz holiday catalog has been published annually since 1876.

 In 1931, the New York City location moved to 745 Fifth Avenue, where it operated for 55 years.
-In 1963, FAO Schwarz was purchased by Parent's Magazine Enterprises.
+In 1963, Parent's Magazine Enterprises purchased FAO Schwarz.
 The terms of the deal read that it would license the name FAO Schwarz and continue using it for a maximum of five years before dropping the name, while still paying the Schwarz family a royalty on sales.
 However, the lease was renewed as the owners felt the name was too significant to lose.
 Part of the price of keeping the name was to keep the royalty agreement, and the Schwarz family set up a foundation to fund opportunities for young people to work in nonprofit with the income the royalties were making.
 Nine percent of the company remained in the hands of the Schwarz family.
 The company subsequently sold to W.R.
 Grace in 1970, and then to toy retailer Franz Carl Weber of Zurich, Switzerland, in 1974.

 In 1985, Christiana Companies, a company based in San Diego, California, owned FAO Schwarz for one year.
-In 1986, Peter Harris, with the help of Philadelphian investment banker Peter Morse, bought the company under Morse Partners Ltd. and moved the toy store across 58th Street to the General Motors Building at 767 Fifth Avenue at 58th Street.
+In 1986, Peter Harris, with the help of Philadelphia investment banker Peter Morse, bought the company under Morse Partners Ltd. and moved the toy store across 58th Street to the General Motors Building at 767 Fifth Avenue at 58th Street.
 FAO Schwarz was sold to Netherlands-based NV Koninklijke Bijenkorf Beheer (later renamed Royal Vendex/KBB NV) in 1990.
 Throughout the 1990s, new FAO Schwarz stores opened across the United States; by 2000, the company had 40 locations.